 The term “ex parte” means “on one side only.”
 In administrative actions, ex parte communication means an off-the-record communication from one participant in a proceeding to a decision-maker in that matter.
 Usually, the person communicating with the decision-maker in this manner does not want other persons to know about the contact or to know what was said.
 Ex parte communications are considered to be improper in contested proceedings in our judicial system.
 If a judge is to render an impartial decision based on evidence presented in a courtroom, the judge should not have private meetings with one side of a case and listen to arguments that the other side has no opportunity to rebut.
 Therefore, ex parte communications are prohibited in judicial situations, including administrative adjudication.

 Traditionally, however, the rationale for prohibiting ex parte communications did not apply to the legislative process.
 Legislators, whether they are members of Congress or the city council, are free to talk to constituents, lobbyists, or anyone else on issues before them, so, since agency rulemaking is considered a quasi-legislative process, the Administrative Procedure Act’s bar on ex parte communications does not apply to agency rulemaking unless it is “formal” rulemaking, or perhaps in certain rulemakings where a few parties are contesting over a valuable privilege.
 See Sangamon Valley Television Corp. v.
 United States, 269 F.2d 221 (D.C.
 Cir.
 1959).
-Agencies, however, are free to establish stronger rules limiting ex parte communication in rulemaking and many have, based on ACUS Recommendation 77-3.
-Most such rules limit ex parte contacts after the NPRM and provide that if such contacts do occur, they are documented and placed in the rulemaking docket.
+Agencies, however, are free to establish stronger rules limiting ex parte communication in rulemaking and many have, based on ACUS Recommendation 77-3 (and more recently Recommendation 2014-4).
+Most such rules limit ex parte contacts after the NPRM and provide that, if such contacts do occur, they must be documented and placed in the rulemaking docket.

 An Executive Order (E.O.) is one formal way the President directs Executive Branch agencies, other than independent regulatory agencies, to act.
 While Executive Orders are directed to officials in the Executive Branch of Government and do not provide the public with judicially enforceable rights, an Executive Order can have important indirect impacts on private citizens.
 Since the Nixon Administration, one important use of Executive Orders has been to assert White House review over executive agency rulemakings (See Presidential Review of Rules).